alexeibex/alexeibex.github.io/property.md

 - The adverse possession doctrine has no application to one who actually knows that he has no claim or title or right to a title.
   - Main purpose is to bar mere squatters from the benefits of adverse possession.
   - Three Positions
-    1. Adverse under a claim of right means that the AP subjectively (but mistakenly) believes he is legally entitled to possession of the property.
-(The AP is acting in good faith)
+    1. Adverse under a claim of right means that the AP **subjectively (but mistakenly)** believes he is legally entitled to possession of the property. **(The AP is acting in good faith)**
+      - *Carptenter v.
+Ruperto*
     2. Adverse under a claim of right means that the AP subjectively believes he is not legally entitled to possession of the property.
-(THe AP is acting in bad faith)
+(The AP is acting in bad faith) (Main Rule) = (No Jurisdiction follows this rule)
-    3. The AP's subjective state of mind is irrelevant; all that matter is that the AP has not been given permission by the TO to use the property.
+    3. The AP's subjective state of mind is irrelevant; all that matters is that the AP has not been given permission by the TO to use the property.
+(Conneticut Rule)

 #### Color of Title
-- Evidence (like a written deed) that appears to establish title but actually does not (e.g., because the original seller lacked a valid title, or because the seller was not competent to transfer the property).
+- Evidence (like a written deed) that appears to establish title but actually does not
+  - (e.g., because the original seller lacked a valid title, or because the seller was not competent to transfer the property).
+  - Some jurisdictions require color of title others do not
+  - Gives AP advantages
+    - AP of partial black acre **with a color of title** could have claim to **whole black acre**
+      - (NY Follows Advantage)
+      - Requires following of custom to determine if activity = encolsure, improvement, possession.

+#### Problems with Adverse Possesson & Disability
+- Disabilities: some disabilities render property owners incompetent to transfer ownership of their property, e.g., dementia.
+  - A disability is immaterial unless it existed at the time when the cause of action accrued (i.e., when the adverse possessor first. took possession of the land).
+  - Traditionally, the three Is: infancy, insanity, imprisonment.
+    - O owns the property in 1984.
+A enters adversely on May 1, 1984.
+The age of majority is 18.
+The statutory period is 21 years, unless the owner is disabled, in which case the AP must still reach the 21-year period and can then gain ownership ten years after the removal of the disability.

+#### Boundry Disputes
+- **Doctrine of agreed boundaries**: if the boundary is uncertain, an oral agreement between neighbors is enforceable if they accept the line for a long time.
+- **Doctrine of acquiescence**: long acquiescence is evidence of an agree- ment fixing the boundary line

 #### Adverse Possession Against the Government